WHAT IS ADOPTION?

 To find information about international adoptions, we recommend you visit the US Department of State’s Intercountry Adoption website.

-Adopting from foster care is similar to other types of adoption in that after all of the decision making, paperwork, and preparation are completed, parents and children are officially a family.
+Adopting from foster care is similar to other types of adoption in that after all of the decision making, paperwork, and preparation is completed, parents and children are officially a family.
 But foster care adoptions are different in a few important ways:

 Read more about the different types of adoptions in Adoption Options: Where Do I Start? (add hyper link- can be found on child welfare information gateway)

-WHO ARE THE CHILDREN WHO ARE AVAILABLE FOR ADOPTION IN FOSTER CARE?
 Most children in foster care return to their birth parents or go to live with relatives.
 Children in foster care who cannot return home often become eligible to be adopted.
 More than 100,000 children in foster care are waiting for permanent adoptive families.
 Most are school-aged or older.
 They are often brothers and sisters who need to stay together.
 Many are children of color.
 Many have emotional, physical, behavioral, or learning disabilities or challenges.
 But they are also kids like any other children you know and love.
 All are waiting for the love and security that only a permanent family can offer.

 Some states have a separate process for foster care and adoption but some states use the same process.
 There are several compelling reasons to get licensed to foster even if your main intent is to adopt: